Geoff Palmer (musician): Biography

 Palmer started The Connection in 2011 with Brad Marino.
 The band has toured Europe twice and has gained an avid following in the Power Pop musical genre, playing shows with The Flamin' Groovies, Mark Lindsay, Richie Ramone, The Figgs, Muck and The Mires, the legendary Paul Collins (musician) of The Nerves and The Paul Collins Beat.
 The Connection's song "Seven Nights to Rock" was picked by Steven Van Zandt and his SiriusXM radio show "Little Steven's Underground Garage" as the "Coolest Song in The World" for the week of August 12, 2012.
 The band went on to receive "Coolest Song" honors and saturation airplay three more times over the next year with the original Marino/Palmer compositions "Comes 'n' Goes," 4/7/13, "Crawling From The Wreckage of A Saturday Night," 7/8/13, and "Girls In This Town," 9/1/13.

 In early 2014, the Rock and Roll Hall of Fame and Museum selected The Connection to perform at its 11th annual "It's Only Rock and Roll" Spring Benefit to "an exclusive audience of 1,000 Rock and Roll Hall of Fame VIPS."
 The event will take place at Cleveland's Public Hall (Auditorium), the same venue at which the Rock and Roll Hall of Fame Induction ceremony sometimes is held.
 Daryl Hall and John Oates are slated to perform later in the evening.
 Proceeds from the May 10, 2014, event go to the Rock and Roll Hall of Fame and Museum's music education activities.

-In 2012 Palmer founded Collector's Club Records with fellow New England musician Kurt Baker.
+In 2012, Palmer founded Collector's Club Records with fellow New England musician Kurt Baker.
 The label has released albums and singles by The Connection, Baker, and Wimpy and The Medallions, which features the original vocalist for The Queers Wimpy Rutherford.

 In November 2013, Brad Marino, Geoff Palmer (The Connection) and Kurt Baker recorded a two-track CD as The New Trocaderos.
 On March 3, 2014, the New Trocaderos track "The Kids" was named a "Coolest Song In The World" on SiriusXM radio show "Little Steven's Underground Garage".
 In September 2014, the trio recorded a second New Trocaderos EP entitled "Kick Your Ass."
 On January 4, 2015, the song "Dream Girl" was named a "Coolest Song In The World."
 This was the thirteenth time (including four Kurt Baker "Coolest Songs" and one Kris Rodgers "Coolest Song") that a song featuring Palmer went on to receive "Coolest Song" honors.

-On August 13, 2018, Geoff signed with Stardumb Records.
+On August 13, 2018, Geoff signed with Stardumb Records and released five albums with them to date.